Common general questions about Scoliosis

 Children of people who have scoliosis should have yearly screening exams.
 This is especially important during the pre-adolescent and adolescent years.

-4. Why didn’t we notice the curve sooner?
+4. Why did not we notice the curve sooner?

-Many times, small curves are not noticed until the child grows rapidly, usually during puberty.
-Sometimes curves don’t start to appear until the child is a teenager.
-Since scoliosis does not typically cause pain, there are no symptoms until the curve becomes obvious.
+Small curves are often not noticed until the child grows rapidly, usually during puberty.
+Sometimes curves do not start to appear until the child is a teenager.
+Since scoliosis pain is unusual, there are no symptoms until the curve becomes obvious.

-Many adolescents are healthy, so they don’t see the doctor on a routine basis for examinations.
+Many adolescents are healthy, so they do not see the doctor on a routine basis for examinations.
 In addition, the baggy clothing young teens enjoy wearing covers any abnormalities that may develop in the spine.
-It’s not until bathing suits or close-fitting tee-shirts are worn that the curves become noticeable.
+It is not until bathing suits or close-fitting tee-shirts are worn that the curves become noticeable.

-5. Why didn’t our doctor notice the curves?
+5. Why did not our doctor notice the curves?

 Scoliosis can progress very quickly, especially during your child’s growth spurt.
 Your physician may not have seen your child during this time.